helloSystem/BreezeEnhanced/README.md

  * The optional title-bar gradient is smooth and has a configurable intensity.
  * The title-bar opacity is configurable.
  * A very mild light line is added to the top of title-bar (especially for dark color schemes) and the separator between title-bar and window is removed.
- * By default, the close, minimize and maximize buttons are macOS-like and their sizes change on mouse-over when animation is enabled.
  * The spacing between buttons is configurable.
  * Opaqueness, opacity override and flatness are added to the exception list properties.
  * Title-bar font is set indpendent from the KDE font settings (for use outside KDE).